epoc-ed/manual/Jungfrau-GUI.rst

    :align: center

 ``Magnification``, ``Distance``:
-    Read-only fields that respectively the magnification and the distance values (TEM mode only).
+    Read-only fields that respectively display the magnification (Imaging Mode) and the distance (Diffraction Mode) values for TEM mode only.

 ``scale``
-    Checkbox that displays the scale bar (1 um) or the ring (1 A).
+    Checkbox that displays the scale bar (1 μm) or the ring (1 Å).

 **TEM Controls**